 On the following pages you will find a workout schedule on how to set-up your workouts.
 You can start on any day of the week you want, use the workout schedule as a guide.
 You will also see the different workouts that you will follow, look at each exercise, utilize the coaching sheets and the video links to watch the exercises in motion.
-I recommend that you take the first week to get acclimated to the new exercises, focus on form and really try to stick with the suggested rest times.
+I recommend that you take the first week to get acclimated to the new exercises, focus on MFD 28-day Quickstart Workout Program form and really try to stick with the suggested rest times.
 You will notice that the 10-minute Overhauls are not incorporated in the program until the second week, as stated above I really want you to emphasize the quality of the exercises and focus on form.
 On weeks two, three and four however, kick it in gear and make tons of progress.
-But, before you jump right into the workouts I need to talk a little about nutrition, more importantly how you should fuel your body to get the most out of these workouts.